-- 1. Start code, which is \ .
+- 1. Start code, control-B, ascii STX, hex 02, which is abbreviated below as .
 This character is used to start all messages to ETS devices. - 2. : (colon).
-This is the delimiter character used to separate the parts of a command. - 3.
-XXX (three upper case characters).
-This denotes the Command Code, an abbreviation for the function requested.
-A particular command is represented by three upper case characters.
+This is the delimiter character used to separate the parts of a command. - Command Code, an abbreviation for the function requested, XXX (three upper case characters).
+This denotes a particular command or operation.
 The 3-character code is created from the description of the command for ease of memorization.
 For example: SHB is the abbreviation for the command SetHumanBodymodel to select HBM testing. - 4. , (comma).
-A delimiter character used between a command and its argument. - 5. value (integer number).
-This number is the desired value for the entered command.
+A delimiter character used only between a command and its argument. - 5. value (integer number).
+This number is the desired numeric value for the entered command.